 - Pressure settings – Adjust it to what you like with 10 different settings there is a lot of control.

 - Box contents – Good box contents with multiple tips.

-- Size & Design – Despite being bigger than most would ideally want it has been fairly well designed to keep a small profile and the Black colour option is a nice touch.
+- Size & Design – Despite being bigger than most would ideally want it has been fairly well designed to keep a small profile and different colour options.
 Decent sized water tank too.